Nimajneb83/Nimajneb83.github.io/_projects/Development.md

 </div>

 <div class="caption">
     The lab conducts developmental studies in the lab, in science museums, and in the classroom.
+They consist of simple games designed to test features of memory, reasoning, or preference.
 </div>

 <div class="row">